Virtakuono/thuwalguide/README.md

 #Culinarist's guide to Thuwal

-##The Turkey restaurant.
+##The Turkey resteurant.

-The turkey restaurant is a neat hole-in-the wall in the main street of Thuwal.
+The turkey resteurant is a neat hole-in-the wall in the main street of Thuwal.
 Selection includes tasteful turkish treats from the grill and the oven.
 Here 40 SAR will buy you a massive tray of different meats off the skewer